Brunozhon/bruno-cli/README.md

-# simple-bootstrap-template
+# Bruno CLI

-A Bootstrap template for people who think making a Bootstrap Jekyll template is time-consuming and frustrating.
+A CLI for Bruno!